Aiden0208/Baseball-Season-Win_Predictor/README.md

   - Engineers features (Pythagorean wins, WAR-based metrics, lagged features)
   - Trains an ensemble model (`XGBRegressor`, `RandomForestRegressor`, and `Ridge` in a `VotingRegressor`)
   - Evaluates performance on recent seasons and saves a feature-importance chart
-- **car_analyzer.py**: Separate analysis script (not required to run the baseball predictor, but included in the repository).

 ### Setup